BNasmith/PTForsyth/PTFWorkofChrist.md

 214 THE THREEFOLD CORD

-You wish perhaps here to ask me this question :
+You wish perhaps here to ask me this question:
-Is then the sanctity of a Unitarian who rejects any satisfaction by Christ, any atonement, as the ground of man's holiness, is that sanctity of no account before God ?
-Is the true repentance of those who do not know of an atoning Christianity of little price with Him ?
+Is then the sanctity of a Unitarian who rejects any satisfaction by Christ, any atonement, as the ground of man's holiness, is that sanctity of no account before God?
+Is the true repentance of those who do not know of an atoning Christianity of little price with Him?
 Far from it.
 But from our point of view we must regard them as in- complete stages, which draw their value with
 God from a subliminal union with that completed